Shopware Nexus

 Monitoring

-• Workflow Monitoring: View processing history and basic metrics of your workflows.
+• Workflow monitoring: Show the processing history and basic metrics of your workflows.

-With Nexus, you can structure and automate recurring processes and connect your shop flexibly with other systems – visually, transparently, and without additional development.
+With Nexus, you can automate recurring processes in a structured way and connect your shop flexibly with other systems – visually, transparently, and without additional development.

 • Shopware 6.7.1.0 or newer